 - The counties with the most reported cases in 2019 were Jefferson, Mobile, Houston, Montgomery, and Madison.

 - The Southeastern Public Health District stood out with the highest rate of adult abuse per 10,000 persons that year.

 - By 2021, the DHR’s Adult Protective Services Division received 11,122 reports of elder abuse statewide.

 Contact a Birmingham Nursing Home Abuse Attorney Today

 For more than two decades, Farris, Riley & Pitt, LLP has fought for injury victims in communities all over Alabama.
-We understand how violated victims of nursing home abuse and elder abuse feel, and we make it our mission to get justice for these families.
+Our Birmingham nursing home abuse lawyers empathize with victims’ feelings of violation and tirelessly seek justice for affected families.

-Did you suffer serious injuries or was your loved one injured or killed because of nursing home abuse or elder abuse in Jefferson County?
-Call (205) 324-1212 or contact us online to have Farris, Riley & Pitt, LLP review your case and discuss all of your legal options during a free consultation.
+Did nursing home abuse in Jefferson County cause you, or your loved one, serious injuries or death?
+Call (205) 324-1212 or contact us online to have Farris, Riley & Pitt, LLP review your case and discuss your legal options during a free consultation.